 It is imperative that you or your attorney do an extensive investigation into all of the statutory factors that a court must consider when determining whether to award alimony in an Arizona divorce or legal separation case.
 Additionally, the court does not have to give each statutory factor the same amount of weight.

-These variables make building or defending an Arizona alimony case extremely complicated; particularly when you understand there are thirteen factors the court must consider if the court determines an award of alimony is appropriate.
+These variables make presenting an Arizona alimony case extremely complicated; particularly when you consider there are thirteen factors the court must consider if the court determines an award of alimony is appropriate.

 For example, the court must consider the parties respective incomes, the amount of property each party owns, the length of the marriage, the ages of both spouses, the extent to which either spouse contributed to the education or career advancements of the other party, the standard of living the parties maintained, and even the extent to which both spouses will contribute to their children’s college education.